Ty France Player Props: Mariners vs. Angels

 Ty France At The Plate

-- France leads Seattle with an OBP of .342, plus a team-best slugging percentage of .417.
+- France has an OPS of .761, fueled by an OBP of .343 and a team-best slugging percentage of .418 this season.

-- He ranks 44th in batting average, 63rd in on base percentage, and 91st in slugging among qualified hitters in MLB action.
+- Among the qualified hitters in MLB action, his batting average ranks 42nd, his on-base percentage ranks 65th, and he is 92nd in the league in slugging.

-- France will look to extend his five-game hitting streak.
-He's batting .455 during his last outings.
+- France will look to extend his six-game hitting streak.
+He's batting .381 over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.